Topfreedom: Poland

+Romania

+In Romania, women are allowed to appear topless in public as long as it does not have sexual connotations.

 Spain

-There are no laws in Spain that officially prohibit public nudity (in a non-sexual context), and because of this, both topless sunbathing and naturism (the latter on a smaller scale) are frequently practiced without any issues in all beaches throughout the country, while the amount of partakers may vary depending on the location and the day.
-It is very common in the Balearic Islands, Canaries, Costa Brava and Costa del Sol (even though a few municipalities, such as Barcelona, have created by-laws to forbid public nudity, including female toplessness, on their streets -not on the beach-).
+There are no laws in Spain that officially prohibit public nudity (in a non-sexual context), and because of this, both topless sunbathing and naturism (the latter on a smaller scale) are frequently practiced without any issues in all beaches throughout the country, while the number of partakers may vary depending on the location and the day.
+It is very common in the Balearic Islands, Canaries, Costa Brava and Costa del Sol (a few municipalities, such as Barcelona, have created by-laws to forbid public nudity, including female toplessness on their streets, not on the beach).
 Due to the widespread practice of topless sunbathing, the municipalities of Galdakao and L'Ametlla del Vallès decided to legalize female toplessness on their public pools (in March 2016 and June 2018, respectively), and it is tolerated in many others, like in Madrid (without the need of a specific rule).
 It is less common on private or condominium pools, and a few have by-laws to ban it.
 Moreover, there are some surveys indicating that more than 40% of the Spanish women who were interviewed (aged 18 or older) reported to have been topless on a beach at least once.

 Sweden

-In Sweden, toplessness is not illegal.
-It is a little unclear, because the law usually used against nudity is about "annoying behaviour" – it does not say anything about how undressed one can be, so it's a matter of legal tradition, although there is a law against gender discrimination.
+In Sweden, toplessness is not explicitly illegal.
+The law usually applied to cases of nudity is about disorderly conduct (förargelseväckande beteende) – it does not say anything about how undressed one can be, so it's a matter of legal tradition, although there is a law against gender discrimination.
 However, private or public establishments are permitted to establish dress codes which may require women to wear tops, and deny access or remove individuals who breach these standards.
-In September 2007, "Bara Bröst" (a pun meaning both "Just Breasts" and "Bare Breasts") appeared to promote topless equality in these semi-public facilities.
+In September 2007, the "Bara Bröst" group (a pun meaning both "Only Breasts" and "Bare Breasts") appeared to promote topless equality in these semi-public facilities.
 The group staged several events in public swim baths in September and October 2007, starting in Uppsala from which they were evicted several times, before succeeding in Sundsvall.

 The group scored a victory in June 2009 when the Malmö city's sports and recreation committee approved new rules that, while requiring everybody to wear bathing suits at indoor public swimming pools, did not require women to cover their breasts.
 "We don't define what bathing suits men should wear so it doesn't make much sense to do it for women.
 And besides, it's not unusual for men to have large breasts that resemble women's breasts", said a council spokesman.

+United Kingdom

+According to the Crown Prosecution Service, "In the absence of any sexual context and in relation to nudity where the person has no intention to cause alarm or distress it will normally be appropriate to take no action unless members of the public were actually caused harassment, alarm or distress (as opposed to considering the likelihood of this)."
+Breastfeeding is a specifically protected activity.